BartlomiejIT/Portfolio-Projects/README.md

 [![image](https://github.com/user-attachments/assets/7bda1393-069c-4411-a410-fe771a265392)](https://github.com/BartlomiejIT/Portfolio-Projects/tree/main/Analysis%20Top%20Influencers%20Campaign%20(Excel%20-%20SQL%20-%20Power%20BI))

-- I chose this topic because I was interested in how cooperation with influencers looks like in terms of advertising campaigns.
+- This time I checked how cooperation with influencers looks like in terms of advertising campaigns.
 What the process of selecting specific solutions looks like in terms of **Return on Investment**.
 Cooperating with influencers who have less followers can be more profitable than working with more recognizable individuals.
 What could I propose the most optimal solutions for stakeholders?
 To analyze and answer these questions I combined work with Excel, SQL and Power BI to obtain satisfactory results and present data on an interactive dashboard.

 ### [Analysis of the World Happiness Report 2024 (Python) end-to-end](https://github.com/BartlomiejIT/Portfolio-Projects/tree/main/World%20Happiness%20Report%202024%20(Python))